chipbaber/apex_textdemo/aiAssist.md

 - Open the general AI assistant and paste in the example below to see all the lineup combinations possible.
 ```
-I have a table called teamstats, each player has a unique jersey number in the jersey column. write a code block that queries the table, returns the total number of unique players then calculates the number of combinations of 9 player lineups possible and returns to the coach the total number of lineup combinations he could potentially have.
+I have a table called teamstats, each player has a unique jersey number in the jersey column. write a pl/sql code block that queries the table, returns the total number of unique players.
+Then have the code block calculate the number of combinations if the coach bats a 9 player lineup.
+Finally returns to the coach the total number of lineup combinations he could potentially have and the number of unique players on the team.

 ```

 - Lets get a little more advanced with a more complex iterative build.
 ```
-Write a program that outputs the best 9 player batting lineup along with the players avg, hits, rbis, base on balls, Quality at Bats and runs scored from the teamstats table.
-Create the code block with logic that aims to put the players most likely to get on base early in the lineup, followed by the players likely to hit them (rbis).
-As a coach we value speed and stolen bases then qab if players are similar.
+Write a program that outputs the best 9 player batting lineup along with the players avg, hits, rbis, base on balls, Quality at Bats % and runs scored from the teamstats table.
+Create the code block with logic that aims to put the players most likely to get on base early in the lineup, followed by the players likely to hit rbis.
+As a coaching staff we value speed and stolen bases, then qab if players are similar.
 After printing your batting lineup, write a brief summary in 350 characters or less summarizing the lineup and the expected number of runs to score in a 9 inning game based on the lineup you created.
 ```

 - Overall it did ok on pass one, but with any code you need to make, break and re-build so lets ask it to add what was left off.